 In most instances, we will process your data on the basis it is necessary for the performance of a contract to which you are party or in order to take steps at the request of you prior to entering into a contract.

-All cookies used by and on our website are used in accordance with current English and EU law.
+All cookies used by and on our website are used in accordance with current UK law.

 A few of the cookies we use last only for the duration of your web session and expire when you close your browser.
 Other cookies are used to remember you when you return to the website and will last for longer.

 Cookies on our website are set by us (“first-party cookies”) and also by third-party tools and marketing providers we work with (“third-party cookies”).
 Most web browsers automatically accept first-party cookies and either block third-party cookies by default or make it straightforward to block these.
 You can control the setting of both first-party and third-party cookies by adjusting the settings on your browser.
 Please note however, that by blocking or deleting cookies you may not be able to take full advantage of the website or view your account.

 Our cookies will be used for:

 Essential session management

 - Creating a specific login session for a user of the services, in order that the user remains logged in and that the resource requests made by their device are delivered in an effective, secure and consistent manner;

 - Recognising when a user of the services has visited before allowing us to identify the number of unique users we receive and make sure we have enough capacity for the number of users that we get.

 Performance and measurement

 - Collecting statistical information about how our users use our services so that we can improve the services and learn which parts are most popular to users.

 Monitoring advertising performance

 - Tracking the effectiveness of advertising campaigns and identifying characteristics of visitors so we can tailor our advertising to reach audiences most interested in it.

 5. How we use what we collect